About the Artist

 labrynth she helped to build

-strappos at the juried show at St. James
+Barbara Schwarz, OP with one of her strappos at the juried show at St. James